RashiMrBRD/Inventory-System/README.md

 <details>
 <summary><b>❌ API Unauthorized errors</b></summary>

-Make sure you are logged in through the web interface first.
-Verify cookies are enabled in your browser.
+When the API returns Unauthorized errors, it usually means you are not logged in or your session has expired.
+Make sure you log in first through the web interface, and verify that cookies are enabled in your browser because they are required for session management.

+**Quick fixes:**
+- Log in through the web interface first
+- Verify cookies are enabled in your browser
+- Check if your session has expired
 </details>

 ## License and Legal Information